 Withdrawals carry a withdrawal administration fee of (currently) £5.00

 Members wishing to withdraw all or part of their capital have to give 3 months notice.
 This is in place in order to preserve capital, prevent a ‘run’ and ensure orderly withdrawals.
 So you should consider your account like a 90-day postal account with a building society, rather than an instant access account.
 However, the Trust Board has discretion to shorten the notice period and will generally exercise this discretion, for example, in cases of individual need or hardship

-Where a member has not renewed for over two years and still has capital in his or her WSC account, the Trust Board has discretion to cancel that member’s shares on giving at least 2 months notice to the member, and if no objection is raised by the member.
+We draw this to your attention because the rules do state that where a member has not renewed for over two years and still has capital in his or her WSC account, the Trust Board has discretion to cancel that member’s shares on giving at least 2 months notice to the member, and if no objection is raised by the member.
 In this case, the sums standing to the account of that member can be forfeited to the Trust’s general funds.
 Such a cancellation has never been carried out but the power has to remain in the rules to deal with possible exceptional and/or unforeseeable circumstances.

 If you have any questions about Withdrawable Share Capital, please open a ticket on our Help Desk (response within 24-48 hours usually).